PAIRX-PAIR/Cliente-2/README.md

-# Cliente-2
+# Toque argentino
-Prueba borrador toque argentino
+toque argentino A